Understanding the Retroactive Date in Professional Indemnity Insurance banner

 The retroactive date

-This is a very different date from the renewal date which is the date of inception or renewal, referring to the date when the insurance policy goes into effect.
+This is a very different date from the renewal date which is the date of the policy inception or renewal, referring to the date when the insurance cover goes into effect.

-Suppose there is a period when a business allows their professional indemnity insurance to expire.
-In that case, any new claim will be uninsured regardless of when the work was carried out.
+In simple terms, this means if there's a period when a business allows their professional indemnity insurance to expire, any new claims arising will be uninsured regardless of when the work was carried out.

 Why it matters